s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 and get the result back as a pure value `a`, we have to use the function `runComputation :: IO (Computation a) -> a` defined as follows:

-Internally it uses an `IO a` action that starts by unwrapping `Computation a` from the input `IO (Computation a)` with `comp <- x` to then launch the actual evaluation with `computation comp`.
+Internally, it uses an `IO a` action that starts by unwrapping `Computation a` from the input `IO (Computation a)` with `comp <- x` to in order to launch the actual evaluation with `computation comp`.
-The `IO` action then returns the result with `result comp`.
+The `IO` action concludes by returning the result with `result comp`.
 Now, in order to turn the `IO a` action into `a`, we have to use `unsafePerformIO :: IO a -> a` which allows us to unwrap the pure values
 \enquote{contained} in `IO` actions.